 This looked like a challenge, especially since I was leaving Mt Washington at a little after 1pm and the sun would set by 5:40pm.
 Would I have enough time?

-Most of tourists that had been at the top of Mt Washington with me were now queuing to take the Cog Railway back down.
+I mentioned last time that there were a few late-season tourists with me at the top of Mt Washington.
+Most of them were now queuing to take the Cog Railway back down.
 They were bundled up and seemed very cold in the wind; likewise, I began to shiver as I finished lunch, so I put on another layer of clothing, my cap, and a pair of gloves.